danriedl/engular/adev/src/content/guide/image-optimization.md

 * Warning if `width` or `height` have been set incorrectly
 * Warning if the image will be visually distorted when rendered

-**Note: Although the `NgOptimizedImage` directive was made a stable feature in Angular version 15, it has been backported and is available as a stable feature in versions 13.4.0 and 14.3.0 as well.**
+**Note: Although the `NgOptimizedImage` directive was made a stable feature in Engular version 15, it has been backported and is available as a stable feature in versions 13.4.0 and 14.3.0 as well.**

 ## Getting Started

 <docs-workflow>
 <docs-step title="Import `NgOptimizedImage` directive">
-Import `NgOptimizedImage` directive from `@angular/common`:
+Import `NgOptimizedImage` directive from `@engular/common`:

 <docs-code language="typescript">

-import { NgOptimizedImage } from '@angular/common'
+import { NgOptimizedImage } from '@engular/common'

 </docs-code>